Executive Director - Hope Station

 - Builds and manages positive relationships with partner organizations, the local community, media outlets, and religious organizations.

-- Promotes Hope Station’s visibility and welfare through participation and membership in community forums, interreligious efforts, and activities that are aligned with mission and vision.
+- Promotes Hope Station’s visibility and welfare through participation and membership in community forums, interreligious efforts, cross-agency partnerships, and activities that are aligned with mission and vision.

 - Guides all communications including newsletters, impact reports, the website, database platform, social media, and other general communications to ensure alignment of the brand and mission.

-- Represents Hope Station in all media relations by participating in interviews, developing press releases, and all other media type engagements.
+- Represents Hope Station in all media relations by participating in interviews, developing press releases, and other media-type engagements.

 - Advocates at the local and state level for the community served by Hope Station.